realA10001986/Dash-Gauges/README.md

 - The ENTER button is removed from the PCB and its pins serve as the "Side Switch".
 - The white LED serves as the "Empty" LED in the "Roentgens" meter; it needs to desoldered.
-- The other LEDS need to be removed from the PCB as they stick out and are not needed.
+- The other LEDS are removed from the PCB as they stick out and are not needed.
 - The volume pot can be removed; this is, of course, optional, but since this board is assumingly hidden somewhere, the pot would be inaccessible anyway.
 - The i2c, audio and IO connectors were relocated to the front side of the PCB (they are normally on the back)